Name Change Corrections During the Naturalization Process: What You Need to Know

 Contact a Naturalization Attorney Today

 We are happy to work with you if you have questions about requesting a name change during the naturalization process.
-The attorneys at Scott D. Pollock & Associates, P.C. have several decades of combined experience.
+The immigration and naturalization lawyers at Scott D. Pollock & Associates, P.C. have several decades of combined experience.

 We understand that having your name misspelled on legal documents can be frustrating.
 We are here to help make the corrections necessary to ensure a smooth citizenship process.